davidknoll/mongofuse/README.md

 The solution to this is [GridFS](https://docs.mongodb.com/manual/core/gridfs/).
 * I don't know if it works on OSes other than Linux, I haven't tried.
-* Performance is probably pants, due to things like lack of caching, storing the data itself within the inode document, and not explicitly storing the filesize but counting the length of the data in getattr.
+* Performance is probably pants, due to things like lack of caching, and storing the data itself within the inode document.